Skip to content

 What does the law say about variable remuneration?

-• Proportionality to results: The payment of variable remuneration must be made proportionally to the results achieved by employees and the company.
+• Proportionality to results the payment of Bonus it must be done proportionally to the results achieved by the employees and the company;

-• No replacement or integration into salary: The profit-sharing bonus cannot replace or integrate employee salaries.
-It is an additional bonus based on performance and results.
+• No salary replacement or integration: The PLR cannot replace or supplement employees' salaries.
+It is an additional bonus based on performance and results.;

-• Negotiation between company and employees: The profit-sharing bonus (PLR) must be negotiated between the company and employees, through their legal representatives, such as unions or employee committees.
+• Negotiation between company and employees: Profit Sharing Agreements (PSAs) must be negotiated between the company and employees, through their legal representatives, such as unions or employee committees.;

-• Annual Goals and Results Program: An annual goals and results program must be established, defining the criteria for the distribution of variable compensation.
+• Annual Goals and Results Program: An annual program of goals and results must be established, defining the criteria for the distribution of variable remuneration.

 Step-by-step guide to implementing variable compensation